enonic/lib-static/README.md

 - `'Accept-Ranges': 'bytes'` header.
 Implement range handling.

 ### .resolvePath(globPath, root)
-Probably not in this lib, but worth mentioning:
+Probably not in this lib?
+Worth mentioning though:

 To save huge complexity (detecting at buildtime what the output and unpredictable hash will be and hooking those references up to output), there should be a function that can resolve a fingerprinted asset filename at XP runtime: `resolvePath(globPath, root)`.